Aeroluna/LunaCoopMod/README.md

 Prevents situations where all your Wrathwalkers mega overkill one unit.
 Unsuprisingly makes Wrathwalkers significantly stronger against smaller units, especially with P1.

+- Added red Tal'darim building warp-in skins.
+- Added red Tal'darim gateway unit warp-in skins.

+Everything looks cooler in red!
+Also fixed my biggest pet peeve, the Supplicant and Stalker warp-in effects going from top to bottom instead of bottom to top.
+Seriously, were they drunk when UV mapping these?

 - Fixed an issue where Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.
+- Fixed an issue where Ascendant shadow trail model didn't scale with the Ascendant (noticeable with Power Overwhelming).
 - Restored missing beam effect on Ascendant's Psionic Orb.
 - Added a visual effect to Mothership's Mass Teleport ability.